 |This task rebuilds the metadata for a chosen Yum hosted repository.
 This task runs automatically 60 seconds (configurable) after an RPM is uploaded, deleted or redeployed.||No|

-This task can be used to remove components and assets in proxy repositories.
+This task can be used to delete components and assets in proxy repositories.
 Any component that has not been requested in the configured number of days will be soft-deleted.
 The underlying soft-deleted blobs are permanently deleted using the strategy supported by the blobstore implementation.

 Older instances would typically schedule this but this is effectively replaced by the Cleanup feature.

 |repository.import||This task can be used to import external content into a Nexus Repository Manager instance.
 The external content must be laid out in the proper directory structure for the desired repository format.
 See Repository Import for more details.||No|